aneldev/dyna-queue-handler/readme.md

 ```
 ## get hasJobs(): boolean

-Returns true if it has pending or processing jobs.
+Returns true if it has pending or running jobs.

 ```
   const hasPendingJobs = await queue.hasJobs;